 Diarrhea can happen to everyone from time to time.
-It occurs when you pass liquid instead of formed stool.
+It occurs when you pass liquid instead of formed stool

 If your liquid bowel movements are a side effect of a chronic condition, a doctor can usually help you treat or manage them.

-- history of damage to the anal sphincter from childbirth
+- history of damage to the anal sphincter

 Stool is usually brown because of compounds like bile and bilirubin that are present in it.
 But if you have liquid bowel movements, you may find the liquid is another color entirely.
-Some examples include:

 Yellow liquid poop

 Yellow liquid poop could indicate an underlying disorder in the liver or gallbladder.
-Bright yellow liquid stool can also be a sign of giardiasis, an infection caused by an intestinal parasite that you can get from drinking unclean water.
+Bright yellow liquid stool can also be a sign of giardiasis, an infection caused by an intestinal parasite you can get from drinking unclean water.

 Green liquid poop